Healing with Music

 All of us musicians know the restorative power of music.

-In this post, I briefly look at ways that we can bring musical healing to those who need it most: patients in hospitals, nursing homes, and other care facilities.
+In this post, I briefly look at ways in which we can bring musical healing to those who need it most: patients in hospitals, nursing homes, and other care facilities.

 No Experience Necessary

-I encourage you to share your music in healthcare settings regardless of whether you have previous experience doing so.
+I encourage you to share your music in healthcare settings regardless of whether you have prior experience doing so.

-You can just email a care facility, and, if they engage musicians, you’ll be put in touch with a designated staff person.
-As an example, check out the the Visual and Performing Arts Program at the Wake Forest University Medical Center.
+You can just contact a care facility, and, if they engage musicians, you’ll be put in touch with a designated staff person.
+As an example, check out the the Arts for Health Program at the Wake Forest University Medical Center in Winston-Salem, North Carolina.

-Some communities also host independent organizations that bring music and arts to patients.
-A shining example is Arts for Life: “AFL’s staff members and volunteers teach the arts to patients for over 300 hours each week and work with more than 4,500 patients annually.”
+Some communities host independent organizations that bring music and arts to patients.
+A shining example is Arts for Life, also based in North Carolina.

-Musicians usually appear in spaces designed either for group activities or patient care.
+Musicians who perform in hospitals, clinics, and nursing homes usually appear in spaces designed either for group activities or patient care.

-Chapels can be less flexible and more suited to concerts.
-Nonetheless, audio and video gear may allow for performances to be broadcast in patient rooms, as is the practice at the Wake Forest University Hospital.
+- Chapels can be less flexible and more suited to concerts, but audio and video gear may allow for performances to be streamed or broadcast in patient rooms, as is the practice at the Wake Forest University Hospital.

 © 2010 Gerald Klickstein